sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 and general AJAX techniques is needed.

  * Improvements to interact
- * master-notebook, collection of other notebooks for a script or book.
+ * master-worksheet, collection of other worksheets for a script or book.
  * Permanent hyperlinks between worksheets, independent of worksheet numbering, to support multi-worksheet documents (ie books)
  * enhance history and snapshot capabilities.
  * concurrent editing of one single document: only altered cells are updated and "collision" warnings issued if more than one change happens with appropriate methods to solve it